chauff/cse1500-web-transcripts/_practicals/assignment-http-design.md

 ordering: 1
 ---

-# Assignment 4
+# Assignment HTTP+Design

-The first part of this assignment gives you hands-on experience in **HTTP**.
-In the second part you will make a head start with the design of your **board game web application** (which you will further develop in assignments 5 and 6).
+The first part of this assignment gives you hands-on experience with **HTTP**.
+In the second part you will make a head start with the design of your **board game web application** (which you will further develop the next two assignments).

 ## 0. Preliminaries

 Remember that this is a group assignment!
 Work efficiently as a team!
 If you have not programmed as a team before, read up on our introduction to [Visual Studio Code](How-to-use-VSC.md).
 Use this assignment to set up a collaborative coding environment within your team.
-Assignment 5 will require extensive JavaScript programming that both team members need to contribute to.
+The next assignment will require extensive JavaScript programming that both team members need to contribute to.

 ### Overview of deliverables and upload procedure